Yeğen Osman Pasha: Reign of Mehmed IV

-Reign of Suleyman II
+Reign of Suleiman II

 Rebellion

-Mehmed IV to be succeeded by Suleyman II who continued the policy of his predecessor towards sekbans.
+Mehmed IV to be succeeded by Suleiman II who continued the policy of his predecessor towards sekbans.
 Yeğen Osman, as Rumelian beylerbey, rebelled against new sultan and became the main enemy of the Ottoman government.
 All dissatisfied sekbans gathered around him, including many from Anatolia.
 The sultan offered him the position of serasker of Timișoara, but he refused.
 Sultan appointed him as sanjakbey of the Sanjak of Bosnia and Yeğen's uncle as sanjakbey of the Sanjak of Herzegovina, but this did not satisfy his ambitions so his forces of 10,000 men continued to plunder the territories under his control, including the Ottoman Serbia and Greece.
 According to some sources, Yeğen Osman had more money than Ottoman treasury.

 In 1688 his forces, notorious because of the robbing of the population, robbed the treasury of Serbian Patriarchate of Peć hidden in Gračanica monastery.
 According to one letter written by Catholic bishop Peter Bogdani, Yeğen Osman Pasha threatened to cut off the head of Archbishop of Peć and Serbian Patriarch Arsenije III Crnojević because he received money from Austrians to instigate anti-Ottoman rebellion of Orthodox Serbs.

 To bring Yeğen Osman to heels new sultan appointed Yeğen Osman on the position of governor of Belgrade in 1688.
 This appointment angered Yeğen Osman, because this position was subordinated to Ottoman serdar of Hungary, Hasan Pasha.
 He insisted that his new position would not make him subordinated to Ottoman serdar of Hungary, nor porte itself.
 The struggle over position of serdar of Hungary caused deep hatred between Hasan Pasha and Yeğen Osman.
 When Yeğen Osman went to Belgrade with his forces he forcefully deposed Hasan Pasha by capturing his camp on the Vračar hill and putting him into prison.